supposedly/nutshell/README.md

 Nutshell's key innovation (and the only supra-syntactical thing, in fact, that it mandates be done differently than in Golly's `@TABLE`) is in noting that the *name* of a variable doesn't need to hold any particular meaning, only its value within a given transition.
-Thus, rather than binding to a variable's name, we can simply use... some other way of referring to nothing except the value it holds at a given point.
+So, rather than binding to a variable's name, we can just use... some other way of referring to nothing except the value it holds at a given point.

 #### Bindings